fa15073/big/start.md

 A misogynist

 9. "marriage is an institution—and who wants to live in an institution?"
   You will not make the ultimate *legal* commitment.
 Members of the opposite sex are great as lovers, roommates, apartment- or house-sharers, but *not* as lawfully wedded spouses.
-The ties that
+The ties that bind are too binding for you.
+You may possibly believe, and possibly, for yourself, be right, that a commitment is deeper and more meaningful if freedom is available without judicial proceedings.

 [//]: # "p 30"

-bind are too binding for you.
-You may possibly believe, and pos- sibly, for yourself, be right, that a commiünent is deeper and more meaningful if freedom is available without judicial proceedings.
 A misogamist

 10. '
 . . . that the flesh is heir to . .
 Self-denial, austerity, lonely contemplation—these are the char-